ExFace/Core/Docs/Creating_UIs/Data_Tables/creating_basic_datatables.md

 }
 ```

-## A universal table template to start with
+## A universal table facade to start with

 If you want more control, you will probably need filters, columns and sorters.
-Here is a template to start with.
+Here is a facade to start with.

 ```json
 {